 has the same enthusiasm and dedication for playing guitar as he does the other instruments he plays.

 You will hear this in his reproduction of the authentic guitar solos that are in the original songs

 performed by Reminisce, adding to the overall authentic sound Reminisce is known for.

-The newest Member of Reminisce
+Matthew Allen is the newest Member of Reminisce

 Our Song Titles List